AMikhale/amikhale.github.io/README.md

     <td>04/21 - 04/23

 </td>
-    <td>•	Continue implementing various heuristics (for eliminating the options for each cell instead of defaulting to backtracking) to improve the general speedup of the algorithm, both parallel and sequential (Alex)</br>
+    <td>•	Continue implementing various heuristics (for eliminating the options for each cell instead of defaulting to backtracking) to improve the general speedup of the algorithm, both parallel and sequential (Alex)<br>
-•	Investigate the possibility for incorporating CUDA, either within one board, for checking multiple elements at once, or for solving multiple boards at once (Thomas)</br>
+•	Investigate the possibility for incorporating CUDA, either within one board, for checking multiple elements at once, or for solving multiple boards at once (Thomas)<br>

 </td>
   </tr>